daviddmc/NeSVoR/README.md

 #### Reconstruct from Motion-Corrected Slices

-`reconstruct` can also take a folder of motion corrected slices as inputs.
+`reconstruct` can also take a folder of motion-corrected slices as inputs.
 ```
 nesvor reconstruct \
 --input-slices <path-to-slices-folder> \